-Caxton FX is regulated under the Payment Regulations 2009 and FSMA 2000.
+Caxton FX is regulated by the FCA under the FSMA 2000 and the Payment Services Regulations.
 All client funds are held as ‘client money’ in designated client trust accounts at EU institutions and are ring-fenced to safeguard them in the case of a financial crisis.
 Caxton undertakes rigorous daily reconciliations of its client accounts to ensure client funds are held safely and to comply with its regulatory obligations.

 Rupert founded Caxton FX in 2002 following a successful career in the finance and media sectors.
 What started as a one-man initiative has gone on to become a highly successful business with an annual turnover of over £760m.
 Rupert’s role today sees him guide the business, helping the team to progress and innovate so that Caxton FX maintains its position as one of the leading foreign exchange companies.